-CVC PES SICAV is an "alternative investment fund" and the AIFM is an alternative investment fund manager within the meaning of the AIFM Directive.
+CVC PES SICAV is an "alternative investment fund" and the AIFM is an alternative investment fund manager within the meaning of the AIFM Directive (as transposed into the national law within the member states of the EEA and, where relevant, as transposed into the national law of the UK by the Alternative Investment Fund Managers (Amendment Etc.) (EU Exit) Regulations 2013 (as amended, including by the Alternative Investment Fund Managers (Amendment etc.) (EU Exit) Regulations 2019) and retained in the UK by the European Union (Withdrawal Act) 2018).
 The AIFM is authorised and regulated by the CSSF in Luxembourg as an authorised alternative investment fund manager.
 The AIFM Directive seeks to regulate the AIFM's activities and prohibit the AIFM from managing AIFs or marketing shares, units or interests of such AIFs unless authorisation is granted to the AIFM by its supervisory authorities.
 The AIFM Directive includes certain restrictions on asset stripping and remuneration arrangements as well as requiring compliance with reporting, disclosure, notification, risk management, capital, depositary and authorisation requirements.

-In order to maintain such authorisation and ensure compliance with the AIFM Directive and any additional conditions imposed by individual member states where CVC PES is marketed, the AIFM may incur additional costs, to be borne by CVC PES.
-Accordingly, investors will indirectly bear the cost of the AIFM complying with the AIFM Directive and any additional requirements imposed by the European Securities and Markets Authority or individual member states.
+In order to maintain such authorisation and ensure compliance with the AIFM Directive and any additional conditions imposed by individual EEA member states or the UK where CVC PES is marketed, the AIFM may incur additional costs, to be borne by CVC PES.
+Accordingly, investors will indirectly bear the cost of the AIFM complying with the AIFM Directive and any additional requirements imposed by the European Securities and Markets Authority ("ESMA") or individual EEA member states or the UK.
 Additional requirements and compliance costs (including with respect to reporting obligations) may be imposed on the AIFM as regulatory authorities implement the AIFM Directive and as best practices develop.